 We invite you to join us in co-creating a paradigm shift to bring truth, beauty, health and well-being into harmony, and so help heal our fractured culture.
 Membership is open to all who are sympathetic with our mission, aims and values.

 The Scientific and Medical Network is primarily valued by its members as a forum where people can meet, discuss, and explore topics of mutual interest in the area of post-materialist science and evidence-based spirituality.
 The benefits of membership include access to our extensive collection of talks, book reviews and several discussion forums.
 There is also the option to complete your Extended Profile and join the Member’s Directory through which it is possible to find other members with similar interests to yourself (the Extended Profile information will automatically provide links to other members with the same interests that you select.
 We aim to spotlight any books published by our membership and offer the opportunity for members to have their articles published to the website.

 Archive talks include presentations by Sir Roger Penrose FRS, Sir John Polkinghorne FRS, Professor David Bohm FRS, Anne Baring, Dr Elisabet Sahtouris, Fr Bede Griffiths, Dr Larry Dossey, Dr Rupert Sheldrake, Dr Peter Fenwick and many others.
-Membership gives the opportunity to attend conferences and local events at early bird rates, as well as access to the acclaimed Network Review published three times a year.
-Network Review can either be delivered to your home in paper format on payment of an annual postage and printing supplement, or just delivered electronically as an eMagazine.
-The site currently has back issues of Network Review as far as 2006.
-A special feature of Network Review is its extensive book review section of over 200 books a year.
+Membership gives the opportunity to attend conferences and local events at early bird rates, as well as access to the acclaimed Paradigm Explorer published three times a year.
+Paradigm Explorer can either be delivered to your home in paper format on payment of an annual postage and printing supplement, or just delivered electronically as an eMagazine.
+The site currently has back issues of Paradigm Explorer as far as 2006.
+A special feature of Paradigm Explorer is its extensive book review section of over 200 books a year.

 It is important to us that younger members are encouraged to join the Network so we have introduced both an ‘Under 25’ membership and a ‘Family’ membership category.
 Since many of our activities are UK-based and are more difficult for overseas members to attend, we offer a discount on electronic membership to overseas members.